Whistleblower Policy

 Reporting Procedure

 Roundabout Canberra has an open door policy and suggests that team members share their questions, concerns, suggestions or complaints with their Manager or the CEO in the first instance.
-If you are not comfortable speaking with your Manager or the CEO or you are not satisfied with their response, you are encouraged to speak with Roundabout Canberra’s nominated person, Amy Critchley (Board Chair).
+If you are not comfortable speaking with your Manager or the CEO or you are not satisfied with their response, you are encouraged to speak with Roundabout Canberra’s nominated person, Emma Reilly (Board Chair).
 All Roundabout Canberra Managers are required to report complaints or concerns about suspected ethical and legal violations in writing to the Roundabout Canberra’s nominated person, who has the responsibility to investigate all reported complaints.
 Employees with concerns or complaints may also submit their concerns in writing directly to their Manager or the CEO.

 Handling of Reported Violations

 Roundabout Canberra’s nominated person will notify the person who submitted a complaint and acknowledge receipt of the reported violation or suspected violation.
-All reports will be promptly investigated and appropriate corrective action will be taken if warranted by the investigation.
+While making a report under this Policy does not guarantee that it will be formally investigated, all reports made under this Policy will be initially assessed and considered and a decision made by Roundabout Canberra as to whether it should be investigated further.

 No Retaliation